.

 @ Jasper, Fl

 As a driver in the early 70’s I was bound to a schedule and to the interstate’s effectiveness in meeting my deadline.
-I delivered strawberry’s from Plant City, Fl and it took 22-hours of straight driving to reach Hunts Point market in New York City.
-My pace was too steady to fully appreciate that rich history – yet still I noticed the contribution of those byways to their particular economy.
+I delivered strawberry’s from Plant City, Fl – 22-hours of straight driving to reach Hunts Point market in New York City.
+My pace was too steady to fully appreciate that rich history – yet still I noticed the contribution of those area byways to their particular communities.

 Within the early years of my driving the major interstates were incomplete.
 It was a constant to leave a completed section of interstate and pass through a ‘local’ stretch of highway.
 This was standard travel for the early 1970’s.
 I didn’t have an ipad or Garmin, we either knew the road or had a map to glance at and follow the road signs.
 My entertainment was watching the trucks gauges, mirrors, and in observation of the world passing my ‘picture window’ (the windshield) before me.
-Driving was certainly better than the back seat as a kid.
+Operating the vehicle was certainly better than being in the back seat with my sisters.

 Goer's

-Still, it wasn’t difficult to notice the structures along the way; it wasn’t difficult to notice the businesses suffering which had at one time thrived and supported the families of the business, so many.
-The revenue that once came through the travelers, and had so for many years – was moving.
+Still, it wasn’t difficult to notice the structures or the businesses on the once busy back roads which had at one time thrived and supported the families of those business, failing.
+The revenue that once came through the travelers, and had so for many years – had shifted.

-The interstate of our country has provided us with expeditious travel and a certain ease of migration.
-At the same time we altered those small towns, cultures, communities, and their economies – before once again removing traveler revenue.
+The interstate of our country has provided us with expeditious travel and more migration opportunities.
+We had altered those small towns, cultures, communities, and their economies – before once again removing traveler revenue.

-In the truck, the windshield was my ‘picture window’ and while traveling many highways made me a part of that change – I couldn’t help but to experience the sorrow as it was taking place.
+In the truck, many hours behind that windshield made me a part of that change – I couldn’t help but to feel sorrow with the inevitable changes taking place.

-On the eastern shore Interstate 95 replaced US Highway’s 17, 15, and 301 as major routes – those byways were the cash-flow for the local businesses and the activities which had sustained generations of families.
+On the eastern shore Interstate 95 replaced US Highway’s 17, 15, and 301 as major routes – those byways were the cash-flow for the activities which had sustained generations of families.

 gs4 - 81